Ju-On: The Final Curse: Plot

 Meanwhile, Mai Shono, a hotel staff member, is concerned about her younger sister, Yui, who disappeared mysteriously.
 She meets an apparition of Yui telling her about Toshio and receives a voice message that contains croaking noises.
-Receiving Yui's belongings, Mai finds Yui's former teacher book and searches for Toshio's address, but learns that the Saeki house has been demolished and barred from being built again by Kyosuke Takeda, who had lost his wife and sister-in-law to the curse.
+Receiving Yui's belongings, Mai finds Yui's former teacher's book and searches for Toshio's address but learns that the Saeki house has been demolished and barred from being built again by Kyosuke Takeda, who had lost his wife and sister-in-law to the curse.
 Mai asks Kyosuke for Reo's address but finds her house empty.
 Mai's boyfriend, the train station guard Sota Kitamura, questions Ena, a psychic girl living near Reo's house, as she has been recording Toshio's activities.
 Experiencing her telepathic visions, he goes to the house but is strangled by Toshio.
 Ending up killing him but surviving, Sota becomes paranoid and is eventually killed by Kayako in his and Mai's apartment.

 Deciding to end the curse, Mai arrives at Reo's house again and meets with the ghosts of Reo and her mother.
 They present the possessed Ena as Toshio.
 It is then revealed that Toshio Yamaga, the true mastermind of the curse, has the ability to enter and leave other people's bodies.
 Toshio Yamaga had left Toshio Saeki's body when Sota killed him and now possesses Ena as his new vessel.
 Seeing Toshio leave Ena's body, Mai frantically tries to escape but is cornered by Kayako.
-Kayako suddenly changes into Yui, who bemoans about her suffering and states that the curse will never end.
-Yui laughing maniacally at Mai, she morphs back into Kayako, her mouth now cut and hanging wide open.
-The film ends with Toshio sitting at the kitchen and Mai, whispering "Help me," leaving her fate into the unknown.
+Kayako suddenly changes into Yui, who bemoans her suffering and states that the curse will never end.
+Yui, laughing maniacally at Mai, morphs back into Kayako, her mouth now cut and hanging wide open.
+The film ends with Toshio sitting in the kitchen and Mai whispering "help me," leaving her fate unknown.